mintlayer/mintlayer-core/build-tools/p2p-v2-test/README.md

-Here we have helper docker files that allow us to run multiple nodes on the same machine in order to check that the updated p2p protocol works correctly, in addition to these nodes being expected to connect to the public network.
+Here we have helper docker files that allow us to run multiple nodes on the same machine in order to check that the p2p protocol works correctly after an upgrade.

 ### Usage: